trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ![](images/volume_type.png)

-*Search Form for Volume type report*
+*Figure: Search Form for Volume type report*

 Here is the table with description for available fields to create Volume type reports.